bao-project/bao-docs/source/development/contributing.rst

 All repositories' ``main`` branch must be configured with a set of protection rules that aim at ensuring some of the rules defined in :ref:`<contribution_workflow>`.
-In the repository's ``Settings -> Branches`` menu, a protection rules must be created with the following options:
+In the repository's ``Settings -> Branches`` menu, the protection rules must be created with the following options:

 * Require a pull request before merging:

-    * Require approvals: 2
+    * Required approvals: 2
     * Dismiss stale pull request approvals when new commits are pushed
-    * Require review from Code Owners
+    * Required review from **code owners**

-* Require status checks to pass before merging
+* Require the status checks to pass before merging

     * Require branches to be up to date before merging